hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Firefox and Geckodriver

+Firefox comes preinstalled on Linux machines, or can be downloaded from [Mozilla](https://www.mozilla.org/en-CA/firefox/new/).
 Geckodriver can be downloaded from [GitHub](https://github.com/mozilla/geckodriver/releases/tag/v0.28.0).
-Firefox comes preinstalled on Linux machines, or can be downloaded from [Mozilla](https://www.mozilla.org/en-CA/firefox/new/).

 ### Chromium and Chromedriver

 Chromedriver and Chromium can be installed through the default package manager.

-Note that the tests have been set up and tested using Chromium, not Chrome, and so are not currently guaranteed to work seamlessly with Chrome.
-However, if the computer has Chrome installed, Chromedriver may look for and use the Chrome installation instead of the Chromium installation.
-[Chrome support](#chrome-and-chromedriver) is a work in progress.

 ### Opera and OperaChromiumDriver